 Alpha: The incremental return of a manager when the market is stationary, or the return due to non-market factors.
 Beta: a measure of the sensitivity of a portfolio's rate of return to fluctuations in the benchmark index.
-Downside risk: semi-deviation breaks total variability into two segments-risk and uncertainty-and shows the degree to which a portfolio's returns have fluctuated around the mean return in down markets.
-It differentiates between "good risk" (upside volatility or "uncertainty") and "bad risk" (downside volatility or "risk").
-Semi-deviation only measures the periods where the portfolio returns underperform the target, whereas standard deviation treats both upside and downside risk the same.
+Downside risk: semi-variance breaks total variability into two segments-risk and uncertainty-and shows the degree to which a portfolio's returns have fluctuated around the mean return in down markets.
+It differentiates between "good risk" (upside volatility or "risk").
+Semi-variance only measures the periods where the portfolio returns underperform the target, whereas standard deviation treats both upside and downside risk the same.
 Excess returns: Returns in excess of the benchmark.
 A positive excess return indicates that the manager outperformed the benchmark for that period.
 Information ratio: A measure of the value added per unit of active risk by a manager over the index.
 A positive ratio indicates "efficient" use of risk by the manager.
-Sharpe ratio: This ratio is calculated by finding the portfolio's excess return and then dividing by the portfolio's standard deviation.
-Sortino Ratio: a downside risk-adjusted measure of value added.
-This ratio is calculated by first finding the portfolio's excess return of the target and then dividing the portfolio's semi-deviation of active returns.
+Sharpe ratio: This ratio is calculated by finding the portfolio's excess return of the target and then dividing by the portfolio's excess return of the target and then dividing the portfolio's semi-deviation of active returns.
 An important benefit of this measure is that it offers an indication of both the likelihood of failing to achieve the target return and also the consequences of the shortfall.
-Standard deviation: a measure of the variability or volatility of monthly rates of return of a portfolio; standard deviation shows the degree to which a portfolio's returns have fluctuated around the mean.
+Standard deviation: a measure of the variability or volatility of monthly rates of return of a portfolio's standard deviation shows the degree to which a portfolio's returns have fluctuated around the mean.
 Tracking error: A measure of the amount of active risk that is being taken by a manager.
-Tracking error accounts for the deviation away from the benchmark and does not indicate in which direction it occurred, either positive or negative.
-Treynor Ratio: This ratio is calculated by first finding the portfolio's return in excess of the risk-free return and then dividing by the portfolio's beta.
-Source: eVestment Alliance
+Tracking error accounts for the deviation shows the degree to which a portfolio's returns have fluctuated around the mean.
+Tracking error: A measure of the amount of active risk that is being taken by a manager.
+Tracking error accounts for the deviation shows the degree to which a portfolio's returns have fluctuated around the mean.
+Tracking error: A measure of the amou